My husband has always been a bit skeptical of vegetarian chilis.

 Since the Super Bowl is only days away, I thought I’d get into the mood by posting some of my favorite, healthy, game-day recipes.
 Even though my Niners lost (sniff!), I’ll still be watching the game with friends on Sunday, eating – what else? – game day food, and my vegetarian chili.

 This recipe blew my husband away.
 He no longer responded with “this isn’t chili,” but instead said “this is really good!”
 He even went back for seconds.
 It’s got the smokiness of traditional meat chilis, but is much healthier and vegetarian friendly.
-The smokiness in this recipe came from one of my favorite bloggers, Kath Eats.
-Her secret is adding a bit of unsweetened cocoa powder to the recipe, and honestly it make all the difference.
-I made quite a few modifications to Kath’s recipe and I served my chili with cornbread, but I have to say thank you to Kath for the inspiration!
+The smokiness in this dish came from a recipe I found on Kath Eats.
+Her secret is adding a bit of unsweetened cocoa powder to the recipe, and honestly it makes a big difference.
+I made quite a few modifications to Kath’s recipe, and added a few other ingredients to enhance the smokiness.
+I also served my chili with cornbread and fun toppings like Greek Yogurt (tastes just like sour cream!), cheese, green onions, and crushed tortilla chips.

-- 1 can Kidney beans, drained and rinsed
+- 1 15oz can Kidney beans, drained and rinsed

-- 1 can Black beans, drained and rinsed
+- 1 15oz can Black beans, drained and rinsed

-- 1 can Pinto beans, drained and rinsed
+- 1 15oz can Pinto beans, drained and rinsed

 - 1 cup frozen corn